 Masskrugstemmen, or beer Steinholding, is a relatively new sport in America, but it's popularity has been growing quickly.
 Here's everything you need to know about the world's greatest Fest-Sport.Q: What is Steinholding / Masskrugstemmen / stein hoisting?

 A: Steinholding is a traditional Bavarian strength contest in which competitors hold a full one-liter beer stein (or Masskrug/Mass in German) out in front of their bodies with a straight arm, parallel to the ground.
-You go as long as you can and the last man hoisting is the winner.
+You go as long as you can and the last person holding with good form is the winner.
 For more details on the rules, see our Official Steinholding Rules page.Q: How do you pronounce "Masskrugstemmen"?

-A: Everyone is different, and being in good athletic condition helps, but to put it bluntly, you basically just practice holding a stein a lot.
-If you are serious about competing, see our beer steinholding training section with training tips from Steinholding champions.Q: How long should a normal person expect to last in their first competition?
+A: Everyone is different, and being in good athletic condition helps, but the short answer is "you basically just practice holding a stein a lot."
+If you're serious about competing, see our Steinholding Training section with training tips from Steinholding champions.Q: How long should a normal person expect to last in their first competition?

-A: Your typical guy can usually last somewhere in the 3-5 minute range, with ladies lasting between 1-2 minutes.
-If you can go longer than that, following all of the rules, you should definitely find out where to compete in masskrugstemmen so you can take a shot at qualifying for a higher level of competition.Q: This sounds perfect for me: the patrons at my bar, restaurant, brewery, festival, club, gym, etc., like beer AND they like sports.
+A: Without training, a typical guy can usually last somewhere in the 3-5 minute range, with ladies lasting between 1-3 minutes.
+If you can go longer than that, following all of the official competition rules, you should definitely find out where to compete in Steinholding/Masskrugstemmen so you can take a shot at qualifying for a higher level of competition.Q: This sounds perfect for me: the patrons at my bar, restaurant, brewery, festival, club, gym, etc., like beer AND they like sports.
 How can I get my venue involved as a U.S. Steinholding Association sanctioned location?